VOTING RIGHTS & ELECTIONS

 Here are our Calls to Action, Guides, and Explainers on elections and voting rights.
 Interested in helping us track legislation and policy on this topic at the state or federal level?
 Take action with us.

 After promising to only serve two terms, Sen. Susan Collins is now running for her fifth term.
 That’s not the only promise to Mainers that she’s broken.
 Learn more in The Case Against Collins, an online resource for voters who want to look beyond the flashy ads and examine Collins’ increasingly partisan record on important issues for themselves.
-QUICK ACTION: Read about Collins’ record and follow the money.read more
+UPDATE: Collins confirms unqualified nominee to be director of National Intelligence and pro-dark-money nominee to serve on the Federal Elections Commission.
+Learn more about these and other votes in this resource!

 The Nov.
 6, 2018 election is just around the corner and Mainers are knocking on doors and making calls to support their favorite candidates up and down the ballot.